awslabs/graphstorm/docs/source/gs-processing/developer/input-configuration.rst

     }

--  ``column`` (String, required): The column that contains the raw feature values in the dataset
+-  ``column`` (String, required): The column that contains the raw feature values in the data.
 -  ``transformation`` (JSON object, optional): The type of transformation that will be applied to the feature.
 For details on the individual transformations supported see :ref:`supported-transformations`.